ironstar-io/tokaido/README.md

 ## About Tokaido

-## About IronStar
+## About Ironstar

 ## Authors

-The team at IronStar
+The team at Ironstar

 * Mike Richardson (@otakumike)
 * Jimmy Cann (@yjimk)